Helicopters scramble to rescue people in flooded Iowa town while much of US toils again in heat

 Temperatures around 100 degrees Fahrenheit (37.8 degrees Celsius) were predicted for Washington, D.C., and Richmond, Virginia — while Philadelphia; Newark, New Jersey; Columbus, Ohio; and Detroit were bracing for the high 90s.

-Heat-related hospital visits in New York state were 500% higher than the average June day, according to the Department of Health.
+Heat-related hospital visits in New York state lately were 500% higher than on the average June day, according to the Department of Health.

 “We still have this prolonged heat wave across portions of the Ohio Valley and into the Northeast,” weather service meteorologist Marc Chenard said.
 “We get a little bit of relief by early in the week, at least in the eastern U.S., the Northeast, but in general above-normal temperatures are going to cover a large portion of the country even into next week.”